Disappearance of Perry Cohen and Austin Stephanos: Vigils and memorials

 Shortly after their disappearance, a makeshift memorial was created out of seashells and candles to honor the boys.
 Artist Shepard Fairey painted a mural of Cohen at Jupiter High School in 2017.
 A statue to honor the boys and others lost at sea was dedicated on July 22, 2021, at the south jetty of the Jupiter Inlet memorial site.
 A combined effort by the AustinBlu Foundation and the Jupiter Inlet District, the bronze statue was created by a West Palm Beach artist’s studio, Robert St. Croix Sculpture Studio & Foundry.
 The memorial does not feature the missing boys.
 Instead, a pair of life-size figures, one male and one female, stand looking out over the inlet.
 The female, wearing a wind-blown dress, shades her eyes with her hands while the male’s left hand rests supportively on her upper back.
 According to Blu Stephanos, the statue not only represents everyone who has lost someone at sea but also commemorates the Jupiter-Tequesta community that assisted in searching for Austin and Perry and supported their families.

 A teak plaque, crafted by Jupiter resident Craig Brown, is attached to the railing at the jetty.
 It is topped with a clear lighthouse with a flashing LED light.
 An inscription reads, "Keep the Light Shining for Austin & Perry.”

-The five year anniversary of their disappearance was marked in 2020, with both families engaging in separate memorials due to the ongoing legal battle.
+The fifth anniversary of their disappearance was marked in 2020, with both families engaging in separate memorials due to the ongoing legal battle.